PeakIndicators/Getting-Started-On-Azure-ML/Documents/README.md

 * Work with Data in AzureML
   * [Work with Datastores and Datasets using code](Work-with-Data-in-Azure-ML-code.md)

-* Lab Exercises and and docuementation on working with Compute in AzureML
+* Lab Exercises and and documentation on working with Compute in AzureML
   * [Create Compute Instances](Create-Compute-Instance.md)
   * [Stop a Compute Instance](Stop-Compute-Instance.md)
   * [Creating and Running a Python or R Notebook](Creating-and-Running-a-Python-Notebook.md)